saphiraaa/NetherMath/README.md

 `pip3 install -r requirements.txt`

-Run the script:
+Run the script using the command:

 `python3 nethermath.py`

-## Usage

-1. Open the terminal or command prompt.
-2. Navigate to the directory where the Python script is located.
-3. Run the script using the command: `python calculator.py`
-4. Enter the number of your desired operator.
+Enter the number of yout desired operator.

 ## Features